shunny2/web-chat/README.md

 npm start
 ```

-Your application will be available at [Home](http://localhost:3000/)
+Your application will be available at [Home](http://localhost:3000/).

+Keep in mind that for this application to function properly, both your [socket](https://github.com/shunny2/server-socket) and [authentication](https://github.com/shunny2/jwt-prisma) services need to be operational.

 ## Project Status